-Note The required document keys by default are Drawer, Document Type, and one additional document key.
-Your administrator may assign different labels to Drawer and Document Type.

-- 5. Select the RIGHT arrow to advance to the next screen. - 6.
+- The required document keys by default are Drawer, Document Type, and one additional document key. - Your administrator may assign different labels to Drawer and Document Type. - 5.
+Select the right arrow to advance to the next screen. - 6.
 Optional.
 On the Custom Properties screen, select the button for the custom property you want to modify and then enter the value using either the on-screen keyboard, number pad, or calendar, or select the appropriate option from the list.
+If necessary, use the right and left arrows to scroll through the list. - 7.
+Select the right arrow to advance to the next screen.

-If necessary, use the RIGHT and LEFT arrows to scroll through the list. - 7.
-Select the RIGHT arrow to advance to the next screen. - 8.
+- 8. Optional.
+On the Workflow screen, select the workflow process and workflow queue you want to associate with this document. - 1.
+Select the Select a Process button and select the workflow process.
+If necessary, use the right and left arrows to scroll through the list. - 2.
+Select the Select a Queue button and select a workflow queue.
+If necessary, use the right and left arrows to scroll through the list. - 9.
+Select the right arrow to advance to the next screen. - 10.
 Optional.
-On the Workflow screen, select the workflow process and workflow queue you want to associate with this document.

-- 1. Click the Select a Process button and select the workflow process.
-If necessary, use the RIGHT and LEFT arrows to scroll through the list. - 2.
-Click the Select a Queue button and select a workflow queue.
-If necessary, use the RIGHT and LEFT arrows to scroll through the list. - 9.
-Select the RIGHT arrow to advance to the next screen. - 10.
-Optional.
 Adjust the scan settings, such as the resolution and output file type.
-For details about each of the scanner settings, refer to the Scan settings section. - 11.
-Select the RIGHT arrow to advance to the next screen. - 12.
+For details about each of the scanner settings, refer to the "Scan settings" section. - 11.
+Select the right arrow to advance to the next screen. - 12.
 The device displays a message to confirm that your document is ready to scan.
-Make sure that your document is on the scanner glass or loaded in the Automatic Document Feeder and then select the RIGHT arrow to advance to the next screen.
+Make sure that your document is on the scanner glass or loaded in the Automatic Document Feeder and then select the right arrow to advance to the next screen.
 Note that depending on how your administrator configured the application, the device may prompt you to adjust the scan settings.
-Adjust the settings if necessary, and then press Scan It. - 13.
-After the scan confirmation page appears, you have two options. - To scan another document with the same settings, select Scan the Next Page. - If you are finished scanning, select Finish the Job.
+Adjust the settings if necessary, and then touch Scan It. - 13.
+After the scan confirmation page appears, you have two options: - To scan another document with the same settings, select Scan the Next Page. - If you are finished scanning, select Finish the Job.

-When you are done scanning, you can view the document using Content Client or WebNow.
+When you finish scanning, you can view the document using ImageNow Client or WebNow.